ivanpaulovich/TechTalks/README.md

-# Tech Talk
+# Ivan Paulovich's Tech Talks

-Slide decks from Ivan Paulovich's Tech Talks
+High resolution PDFs from my past talks so you can learn from my journey into Clean Architecture.

 | Talk            | Download                                                           |
 |----------------------|-----------------------------------------------------------------------|